garthfisher/cgat/README.rst

 functionality to do next-generation sequencing analysis.

 The CGAT Code collection has two components.
-The first component is a collection of scripts, the CGAT tools.
-The second component is a collection of pipelines.
-While both components are part of this collection, we are currently concentrating on publishing the CGAT tools.
+The first component is the collection of scripts in this repository.
+The second component is a collection of workflows in the Pipelines_ repository.

 For questions, please open a discussion on the GitHub `issue page